 - a.
 From the Apple, drop-down list, select System Preferences. - b.
 Click the Network icon. - c.
-From the Location drop-down list, select Automatic. - d.
-Select and view your Ethernet connection.
+From the Location drop-down list, select Automatic.

 In MAC OS 10.4, from the Show drop-down list, select Built-in Ethernet and select the TCP/IP tab.